ollieRogers/email-boilerplate/README.md

 # email-boilerplate
-An email template bolierplate using gulp inline CSS
+An email template bolierplate using gulp to inline CSS

 run `npm install` then `gulp` and you're off